"""

 qubit : Qubit, optional

 The Qubit to be added.
-If given none, a new Qubit will be generated.
+If None is provided, a new Qubit will be generated.

 Returns